honglu2875/hironaka/README.md

 $$\DeclareMathOperator*{\lim}{\text{lim}}\rho = \displaystyle\lim_\limits{n\rightarrow\infty}\rho(n)$$

-exists, it would be an important measure for the pair of host and agent:
+exists (w.r.t. random initializations over a compact subspace of states), it would be an important measure for the pair of host and agent:

 - if $\rho$ is high, the host is strong;
 - if $\rho$ is low, the agent is strong.